Steps involved in buying a home

 • Public auction

 A private treaty sale is where the property is not put into an auction.
 You can contact the seller or the seller’s agent, usually an estate agent, to agree a purchase price.

-Notice of the date and time of the auction is usually advertised in a local newspaper, estate agent or by a sign on the property.
-A reserve figure is set for the property, usually by the seller or the auctioneer.
-The reserve figure is the value the property must achieve; anything below this and the property will be withdrawn from the market.
+Auctions are usually advertised in a local newspaper, estate agent or by a sign on the property.
+Generally, the seller or the auctioneer will set a reserve figure for the property.
+The reserve figure is the value the property must reach at auction.
+If the property does not reach the reserve figure it will be withdrawn from the market.

-At all times during the auction, however, the vendor (seller) can withdraw the property from the market, even if it has achieved the reserve figure.
-The vendor can also reserve the right to sell the property before the auction.
+The seller can also withdraw the property from the market at any time during the auction, even if it has achieved the reserve figure.
+The seller can also sell the property before the auction.

 Before the auction takes place, your solicitor should check the contract for sale for the property (issued by the seller's solicitor) and all title documents that are referred to in that contract.
-When your solicitor has satisfied his or her enquiries, you can organise a survey of the property to ensure it is sound.
-It is also advisable to get formal mortgage approval for the property you wish to bid for.
+When your solicitor has satisfied their enquiries, you can organise a survey of the property to ensure it is sound.
+You should also get formal mortgage approval for the property you want to bid on.

 The successful bidder immediately pays a deposit and signs the contract for sale (see below).
 It is important to get home insurance as soon as possible.

 Estate agents and auctioneers